Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 - `rebar.config.template <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/conf/rebar.config.template>`_, the general rebar configuration file used when generating the Traces OTP application and release (implying the automatic management of Myriad and WOOPER)
 - `rebar-for-hex.config.template <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/conf/rebar-for-hex.config.template>`_, to generate a corresponding Hex package for Traces (whose structure and conventions is quite different from the previous OTP elements)
 - `rebar-for-testing.config.template <https://github.com/Olivier-Boudeville/Ceylan-Traces/blob/master/conf/rebar-for-testing.config.template>`_, the simplest test of the previous Hex package: an empty rebar project having for sole dependency that Hex package

+One may run ``make create-traces-checkout`` in order to create, based on our conventions, a suitable ``_checkouts`` directory so that rebar3 can directly take into account local, directly available (in-development) dependencies (here, Myriad and WOOPER).

 Compile-time Conventions